JAMES G. VICKARYOUS

 The independent lawyer is a legal professional who embodies autonomy and critical thinking within the legal profession.
 They possess the ability to think independently, critically analyze complex legal issues, and make well-informed conclusions.
 Independent lawyers understand the importance of independent thought and giving great advice to clients.
 They prioritize thinking independently and exercising professional judgment, ensuring their advice is objective and based on legal expertise rather than being influenced by clients’ desires.
 Courage and integrity are essential qualities for independent lawyers, as they provide advice that may be unpopular but legally and ethically sound.
 While navigating potential risks and costs associated with independence, such as client disagreement or job security concerns, they remain committed to professional integrity.

 It is impossible to serve two masters well.
 This concept is incorporated into the practice of law.
 The concept of professional independence is no exception.
 If you share a fee with a non-lawyer, it deleteriously affects your independent judgment.
 There has been much debate over the past decade over whether lawyers should be allowed to join forces with non-lawyers in providing legal services to clients.
 Even if there are some arguments for efficiency to do so, it would be a poison pill.
 Often times, the best independent legal judgment is inefficient.
 And purposefully so – great legal work often requires taking the time to pause, reflect, and formulate excellent guidance.
 Indeed, our very own Florida Supreme Court’s official seal adopts the motto Sat Cito Si Recte.
 Translated from Latin it means, “Soon enough if correct.”
-Interestingly enough, you have to walk across the moto in order to enter the Florida Supreme Court’s courtroom.
+Interestingly enough, you have to walk across the motto in order to enter the Florida Supreme Court’s courtroom.

 Independent thought is vital for a lawyer’s ability to serve clients effectively.
 Lawyers must possess the capacity to critically analyze legal issues, considering multiple perspectives and relevant factors.
 By engaging in independent thought, lawyers can provide comprehensive and well-rounded advice.
 Independent thinking allows them to identify potential pitfalls, anticipate challenges, and offer innovative solutions that may not be apparent otherwise.
 Ultimately, independent thought empowers lawyers to navigate complex legal landscapes with confidence and competence.